theupdateframework/taps/candidate-fulcio-tap.md

 ## Verification
 While performing the steps in the [TUF client workflow](https://theupdateframework.github.io/specification/latest/#detailed-client-workflow), if the client encounters a signature that uses a Fulcio certificate, the client MUST verify the certificate chain up to ROOT_CERTIFICATE.

-In addition, the repository MUST, and clients MAY additionally query the Rekor transparency log to ensure that the Fulcio certificate is valid at the time that it was issued.
+In addition, the repository SHOULD, and clients MAY additionally query the Rekor transparency log to ensure that the Fulcio certificate is valid at the time that it was issued.
 To do so the user can directly query the transparency log for the Fulcio certificate.
 They can then verify that the certificate was uploaded to the Rekor, and use the timestamp in Rekor to verify that the key was valid at the time it was used to sign TUF metadata.
+The repository SHOULD skip this step if the Fulcio certificate was valid at the time it was uploaded to the repository.
+Clients MAY skip this step if they would like to rely on the repository to perform the timeliness check.
+If the client skips this check and the repository is compromised, an attacker could allow the use of expired Fulcio certificates.

 In cases where online verification is not possible, stapled inclusion proofs (i.e., evidence gathered by the signer from the log) MAY be presented alongside the software and signature.
 The client MAY use these proofs instead of directly querying Rekor's transparecy log.
 Verification material for these stapled inclusion proofs MUST be distributed out of band alongside the Rekor root.
 Documentation about querying Rekor is available [here](https://docs.sigstore.dev/rekor/CLI).

 ## Auditors
 Developers SHOULD monitor the transparency log (TL) for certificates associated with their OIDC accounts to look for unauthorized activity.
-If they see a certificate on the TL that they did not issue, the developer SHOULD replace any compromised metadata (creating new Fulcio certificate), and report the compromise to any targets metadata owners who delegate to the compromised account.
+If they see a certificate on the TL that they did not issue, the developer SHOULD replace any compromised metadata (creating new Fulcio certificate), and ensure the security of their OIDC account.
+If the OIDC account cannot be recovered, the developer MUST contact the role that delegates to them to replace the delegation to their OIDC identity.

 In addition to developer monitoring, the TL SHOULD have auditors that watch the log for any suspicious activity.
 If something bad is found in the TL, then auditors MUST indicate this to clients to ensure they don’t use bad certificates.
 Clients SHOULD have a way to ensure that the transparency log has been audited.
 For example, auditors may upload signed targets metadata to the repository upon valid completion of an audit.
 Clients can look for the auditor signature on targets metadata using multi-role delegations before verifying any Fulcio-signed delegated targets.
 The auditor MUST only sign metadata if all signatures in the TL look good.
 If the auditor detects a problem, they SHOULD revoke the auditor-signed metadata.